lcperrin/bagel-boy-site/src/index.md

 No shortcuts.
 No silent kitchens.
 Just real ingredients, local when we can get them, and a whole lot of care.

-Our breads might not be gluten-free, but they’re soul-free — in the best way possible.
+Our breads might not be gluten-free, but they’re yuk-free — in the best way possible.
 Crusty outsides, soft insides, and enough personality to make your toaster blush.

 Come grab a loaf.
 Stay for the smell.